Echinacea Coneflowers

 9. Antiviral and Antibacterial Properties: Echinacea has antiviral and antibacterial properties, which may help fight off infections.

-It’s important to note that while echinacea is generally considered safe for short-term use, it can cause side effects in some people, such as nausea, dizziness, and rash.
+It’s important to note that while Echinacea is generally considered safe for short-term use, it can cause side effects in some people, such as nausea, dizziness, and rash.
 It may also interact with certain medications or other herbal supplements.
-Therefore, it’s always recommended to consult with a healthcare professional before using echinacea or any other herbal supplement, especially if you are pregnant, breastfeeding, have an autoimmune disorder, or are taking other medications or supplements.
+Therefore, it’s always recommended to consult with a healthcare professional before using Echinacea or any other herbal supplement, especially if you are pregnant, breastfeeding, have an autoimmune disorder, or are taking other medications or supplements.

 What to Plant in March in Alabama